 the gamification process

 Acknowledgement badges are given to the students to mark their level of participation.
-Additional badges are chosen by the girls to mark what they feel they have accomplished in terms of leadership, innovation, etc.
+Additional badges are chosen by the girls to mark what they feel they have accomplished in terms of leadership, teamwork, creativity, etc.

 We don’t believe that age can dictate knowledge.
 This is why Hackergal is not split up by age, but by experience.
 Girls are randomly placed in teams that may have students from all grades, but share the same amount of Hackergal experience.
 Girls will make their way up each year to a new title, with criteria becoming more difficult by level of experience.